Analytical solutions of topological surface states in a series of lattice models: Symmetry Points in Brillouin Zones

+In fact, we have confirmed the validity of our analytical solutions of surface states at various types of transition points.
+Since, apart from minor differences, the prominent characteristics of the above specific example are commonly found in other examples, we discuss only the details of Fig.~\ref{fig:band-diagrams_semimetal} below.
+First, Fig.~\ref{fig:band-diagrams_semimetal} shows that the bulk bandgap is closing at $X'$ which corresponds to $M_{2}$ for $\mathrm{Sys}^{(111)}$, $M (M')$ for $\mathrm{Sys}^{(100)}$, and $\Gamma$ for $\mathrm{Sys}^{(001)}$.

-The yellow-red two-tone-colored lines in Figs.~\ref{fig:band-diagrams_strong-TI_tnn}(a) and \ref{fig:band-diagrams_weak-TI_t12}(a) correspond to the lower half of the massless Dirac-type surface bands at the upper $(111)$ surface and the upper half of the massless Dirac-type surface bands at the lower $(111)$ surface.
-The eigenvectors of these bands satisfy the attenuation condition over most of the symmetry lines of the projected Brillouin zone.
-However, for the other halves, the attenuation condition only holds within small domains around the time-reversal-invariant symmetry points.
-Such bands (not shown) do not overlap with the bands of corresponding numerical solutions (the lowermost and uppermost red lines) except for in these small domains.
+The lower half of the massless Dirac-type surface bands at the upper $(111)$ surface and the upper half of the massless Dirac-type surface bands at the lower $(111)$ surface satisfy the attenuation condition for $\mathrm{Sys}^{(111)}$ along almost the entire symmetry lines of the projected Brillouin zone except for on $\mathrm{M}_{2}$.
+The analytical and numerical dispersions almost entirely overlap, as shown in Fig.~\ref{fig:band-diagrams_semimetal}(b).